Queen of Soul also leaves a powerful civil rights legacy

 “The earth lost a lot of music when she went home today, but the heavens rejoice.
 Heaven has a new lead singer for the gospel choir,” said the Rev. Jesse Jackson, a longtime friend who visited her the day before her death.
 “She gave so much to so many people, from Dr. King, to Mandela, to Barack Obama.”

-Franklin, who died Thursday at 76, was a close confidante of the Rev. Martin Luther King Jr. and a financial lifeline to the civil rights organization he co-founded, the Southern Christian Leadership Conference.
 The Queen of Soul’s commitment to civil rights was instilled by her father, the Rev. C.L.
 Franklin, who also knew King and preached social justice from his pulpit at New Bethel Baptist Church in Detroit.

 The church, in fact, was the first place King gave his “I Have a Dream” speech in 1963.
 Among those in the congregation were Aretha Franklin and Mahalia Jackson.
 It was Jackson who later urged the civil rights leader to “tell them about the dream, Martin” at the March on Washington, where he delivered the oration for which he is most famous.